mbellehumeur/Hanging-Protocol-training-data/README.md

 If your hanging protocols are working OK, maybe take a few minutes in the near future to thank your technologists, imaging IT and vendor support team.

-Contact your favorite IHE & DICOM committee standards writer or board member.
+Get in touch with your favorite IHE & DICOM committee standards writer or board member.
 Thank them for their service and ask them if they feel that standardizing hanging protocol training data would be useful.

 If you feel that having open-source software to support new or existing standards is useful,  consider donating to an organization that works on that.